normful/nixos-dotfiles/README.md

 chsh -s /run/current-system/sw/bin/fish
 ```

+Note that after an upgrade of macOS, `/etc/shells` may be recreated by macOS, so you'll need to delete it again.

 ## Why I don't run NixOS in a VM on a macOS host

 Previously, I tried running NixOS in a VM in VMWare Fusion and Parallels.
 Although